Jackson Holliday

-Jackson Matthew Holliday (born December 4, 2003) is an American professional baseball shortstop in the Baltimore Orioles organization.
-He was selected first overall by the Orioles in the 2022 Major League Baseball draft.
+Jackson Matthew Holliday (born December 4, 2003) is an American professional baseball infielder for the Baltimore Orioles of Major League Baseball (MLB).
+He was selected first overall by the Orioles in the 2022 MLB draft and made his MLB debut in 2024.
+He is the son of former MLB All-Star Matt Holliday.

-Amateur career
+Early life

 Holliday attended Stillwater High School in Stillwater, Oklahoma.
 After his freshman year, he committed to play college baseball at Oklahoma State University.
-As a junior in 2021, Holliday batted .500 with six home runs and fifty RBIs.
+As a junior in 2021, Holliday had a .501 batting average with six home runs and 50 runs batted in (RBIs).
 He was also named the Central Oklahoma Athletic Conference Defensive Player of the Year.
 That summer, he played in various national events including the Perfect Game All-American Classic at Petco Park.
-He also was named to USA Baseball's 18U team.
+He also was named to USA Baseball's 18-and-under team.

 Holliday entered his senior year in 2022 as a top prospect for the upcoming draft.
 During a game against Union High School, he hit three home runs.
 In another game, he hit two home runs in the same inning.
-He finished the season batting .685 with 17 home runs, 79 RBIs, 29 doubles, and thirty stolen bases over forty games.
+He finished the season batting .685 with 17 home runs, 79 RBIs, 29 doubles, and 30 stolen bases over 40 games.
 He set a national record for hits in a season for an amateur player with 89, surpassing the previous record of 88 set by J. T. Realmuto in 2010.
 He was named the Oklahoma Gatorade Baseball Player of the Year.
 He was the third in his family to win the award alongside his father and uncle.
 He was also awarded an ABCA/Rawlings Gold Glove.